 Pronunciation of '我鍾意你'

-The phrase '我鍾意你' is in Cantonese, meaning 'I like you' or 'I love you.'
+The phrase '我鍾意你' is a Cantonese expression meaning 'I like you' or 'I love you'.
 It is pronounced as 'ngo5 zung1 ji3 nei5' in Cantonese.
-The phrase originates from the Chinese language, specifically Cantonese, and is commonly used to express affection or liking for someone.
+This phrase is commonly used to express affection or romantic feelings.

 Pronunciation Details